We tolerate low-level living because the work necessary to pull ourselves up feels overwhelming and unachievable.

-If you can improve one percent each day, you’ll be 37 times better at the end of the year.
+If you can improve one percent daily, you’ll be 37 times better at the end of the year.

-One percent in almost unnoticeable.
-Thirty-seven times better is life changing.
+One percent is almost unnoticeable.
+Thirty-seven times better is life-changing.

-It was Benjamin Franklin that said, “Little strokes fell great oaks.”
+Benjamin Franklin said, “Little strokes fell great oaks.”
 Make no mistake, big changes in your life are great oaks.
-We will always revert back to what is easy and comfortable unless we build the success habits as guide rails to our goals.
+We will always revert to what is easy and comfortable unless we build success habits as guide rails to our goals.